 The Skånetrafiken app is by far the easiest way to travel on buses and trains throughout Skåne.
 Just download the app from App Store or Google Play.
 Now buy your ticket via the app.
 Remember to activate your ticket before getting onboard.

 You can buy tickets for Skåne, to Denmark and surrounding counties from the customer service centre.
 There are four customer service centres; at Malmö Central Station, Lund Station, Knutpunkten in Helsingborg and at Kristianstad Station.

 You can also buy tickets to SJ and the airport buses between Lund-Sturup and Malmö-Sturup as well as Swebus Express and Bus4you from the customer service centre.

 Avoid getting fined

-Please note that you have to buy a train ticket before the ride and entering the train, or you can get fined.
-If you feel uncertain about which train to take or how to buy a ticket, do not hesitate to ask the staff at the service desk.
+You have to buy a train ticket before the ride and entering the train or you can be fined.
+If you feel uncertain about which train to take or how to buy a ticket, don’t hesitate to ask the staff at the service desks.

 Since January 2016 there are border controls at the train stations adjacent to the Öresund Bridge, at the toll station on the bridge and by the ferries in Denmark and in Sweden.
 There are no controls in the opposite direction from Sweden to Denmark.
 Be sure to bring a valid ID with photo identification for all family members (passport, valid driver's licence or approved Nordic EU ID card).
 Read more about border controls here.